Tax Tips for Facebook and Meta Monetisation for UK Creators (2026/27 Guide)

 The first step in managing your tax position is understanding exactly what counts as taxable income from Meta’s platforms.
 The range is broader than most creators realise.

-One important point that catches many creators off guard: all of these income streams are taxable in the UK regardless of whether you are paid in GBP or a foreign currency.
+Important: All income streams are taxable in the UK regardless of whether you are paid in GBP or a foreign currency.
 If you receive payments in US dollars, euros, or any other currency, you must convert them to GBP using the correct exchange rate at the time of receipt and declare the sterling equivalent to HMRC.

 Do You Need to Register as Self-Employed?